-OSI stands for Open System interconnection.
+OSI stands for Open Systems Interconnection.
 It is a model that helps as the reference for Networking and was developed in 1984 by ISO.
 It provides a high-level overview that how to transfer data from one host to another host.

 - Anything which is a part of the network which wants to communicate is called a Host.

 - The server is a special type of computer.
 It is also a Host when receiving data from clients.
-The server is something that a host receives data from.
+The server is something that a host receives data.

 - Based on the OSI model, the exact model that is implemented in the real world is TCP/IP model.